scalabl3/userflow/02-impl/ideas/genprompt-entity-HasA-2-SDT.md

-# Entity Generation Guide - Part 2: Service, update DTO, service Tests (SDT)
+# Entity Generation Guide - Has-A Relationship - Part 2: Service, Update DTO, Service Tests (SDT)

 ## Aider Prompt Template

 ### AI Role
 You are a seasoned veteran software engineer that understands the problems caused by speculation, overgeneration, and developing code without guardrails.
-Your role in this second phase is to generate the service layer, update DTOs, and comprehensive service tests.
-Focus on business logic, data integrity, and proper error handling.
+Your role in this second phase is to generate the service layer, update DTOs, and comprehensive service tests for an entity that has a Has-A relationship with another entity.
+Focus on relationship operations, data integrity, and proper error handling.
 Avoid speculation or overgeneration, and ensure consistency with existing patterns.

+##### Semantic Examples:
+- `OwnerEntityName` has-a `EntityName`
+- User has-a Preferences
+- User.preferences = new Preferences();

 ### Instructions for Placeholder Replacement
-- Replace `<EntityName>` with the actual entity name in PascalCase
+- Replace `<EntityName>` with the actual entity name in PascalCase (e.g., BillingCredential)
+- Replace `<OwnerEntityName>` with the containing entity name in PascalCase (e.g., BillingCredentialSet)
 - Ensure consistent casing across all files:
   - PascalCase for all TypeScript files
   - camelCase for properties and methods

 ### Entity Specification
-{entity model stub goes here}
+{entity model properties goes here}

 ### Files to Generate

 1. Service (`my-app/packages/backend/src/services/<EntityName>Service.ts`)
-   - CRUD operations
+   - CRUD operations with relationship handling
    - Business logic methods
    - Error handling
    - Transaction handling